Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Summary of learning
 *What did you learn through these exercises*

-Through this exercise I learnt how to fork which creating your own resporitory, how to edit coded files, and the overall fundamental of how github works.
+Through this exercise I learnt how to fork in which creates your own resporitory, how to edit coded files, and the overall fundamental of how github works.

 References